quicwg/base-drafts/draft-ietf-quic-transport.md

 To reduce the chances of misinterpreting congestive loss as packets dropped by a faulty network element, an endpoint could set the ECT(0) codepoint in the first ten outgoing packets on a path, or for a period of three RTTs, whichever occurs first.
-Alternate strategies are possible.
-For example, an endpoint could send the first ten packets interleaved: five ECT(0)-marked packets interleaved with five unmarked packets.
-This allows the endpoint to more clearly identify congestive loss as such.
 Implementations MAY experiment with and use other strategies.
+An endpoint could send the first ten packets interleaved: five packets marked with ECT(0) or ECT(1) interleaved with five unmarked packets.
+An endpoint could also simply send all packets marked with ECT(0) or ECT(1) until validation fails.

 #### Receiving ACK Frames